 - shifting DNATL’s resident food culture towards healthy foods

 All of these goals are challenging due to Del Norte’s remote location, low income, and other key factors.

-“Pair these conditions with very few farms, limited public transportation, and many households’ lack of access to a car, and the result is numerous residents’ inability to obtain affordable, healthy food,” said Hixson.
+“Pair these conditions with very few farms, limited public transportation, and many households’ lack of access to a car.
+The result is numerous residents’ inability to obtain affordable, healthy food,” said Hixson.
 “This is indicated by the 15.8% county food insecurity rate, which is the 4th highest of California’s 58 counties.”

 Collaboration Advanced Quickly With COVID-19

-Following two key meetings, it was eventually decided the best course of action was to acquire funding for a mobile produce market program.
+Following two key meetings, it was decided the best action was to acquire funding for a mobile produce market program.

 Access to Nutritious Food Through The Farmers’ Truck Model